GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Created new discord chat for quick availability/major code updates
    - Broke down iter3 task into smaller dev tasks
    - Updated availability in availability sheet

+### 2022-07-18
+     Dev:
+      - Zhou
+Duration: 4 hrs
+   Tasks:
+   - review course video and make to U5 40 and submit to the github

+### 2022-07-19
+     Dev:
+      - Zhou
+Duration: 4 hrs
+   Tasks:
+   - review course video and make rest of all U5 note and  submit to the github